Estimation of Panel Data Models with Nonlinear Factor Structure: Introduction

 Our main contribution is that we allow $g_i(\cdot)$ and $\*G_i(\cdot)$ to be nonlinear without requiring it.
 And if they are nonlinear, the only assumption we make is that the functions should be smooth.
 Hence, in our paper, $g_i(\cdot)$ and $\*G_i(\cdot)$ are completely nonparametric, which means that the type of unobserved heterogeneity that can be permitted is very general.
 We also do not require any knowledge of the functional form of $g_i(\cdot)$ and $\*G_i(\cdot)$, which means that researchers are spared of the usual problem in practice of having to specify a parametric model for the unobserved heterogeneity.

 Linear interactive effects represent the state of the art, but most empirical research is still based on additive fixed effects specifications, which makes it necessary to decide on which effects to include.
 Moreover, since fixed effects are known to be insufficient in many applications, there is also a need for control variables and data on those.
 If data are available, there is -- at least in principle -- a further need to decide on how the controls should enter the model, although linear specifications are so common that they are hardly ever questioned.
 Controlling for unobserved heterogeneity therefore involves a lot of choices and assumptions that need not be correct (see \citealp{LU2014194}, for an excellent, general discussion).
-The proposed nonparametric treatment of $g_i(\cdot)$ and $\*G_i(\cdot)$ enables a completely agnostic approach to unobserved heterogenity, which makes it very attractive from an applied point of view.
+The proposed nonparametric treatment of $g_i(\cdot)$ and $\*G_i(\cdot)$ enables a completely agnostic approach to unobserved heterogeneity, which makes it very attractive from an applied point of view.

 The new estimation procedure can be seen as a sieve extension of the CCE approach to linear interactive effects models, and is henceforth referred to as ``SCCE''.
 Our preference to build on CCE is first and foremost its computational simplicity.
-This is important even under linearity, and it is essential in more general models where other approaches need not be feasible.
+In particular, because it has a closed form, the proposed SCCE estimator is both fast and numerically stable.
+This is important under linearity, and it is essential in more general models where other approaches need not be feasible.
 Another reason for building on CCE is its excellent small-sample properties.
 Again, while important under linearity, good performance in small samples is not something that can be taken for granted in more general models.

 The idea is to use the cross-sectional averages of $y_{i,t}$ and $\*x_{i,t}$ to construct a first-pass ``mock'' proxy for $\*f_t$.
 On their own, these averages are unlikely to span the full factor space.
 SCCE addresses this by expanding the averages via the method of sieves (see \citealp{chen2007}, for a review).
 This method generates a sequence of nonlinear transformations of the averages that enrich their span, which makes it possible to approximate $g_i(\cdot)$ and $\*G_i(\cdot)$ without specifying their functional form.
 We then project out the variation explained by this sequence and estimate $\+\beta$ by applying pooled LS to the resulting projection errors.
 Our asymptotic results establish that the new estimator is consistent at the usual parametric rate and asymptotically normal.
 Extensive Monte Carlo simulations confirm good small sample properties under a variety of data generating processes.